SavicStefan/CP/README.md

     - Silver
     - Gold
     - Platinum
-  - CF problems i didn't know
+  - For all problems i didn't know put at some list and make sure you understand solution
   -